Global Fashion Management MA

 The three pillars will help you be more prepared in the future-facing fashion industry and explore its intersections with technology, innovative business models, ethics and sustainability and other global contemporary issues.

 The main module of the programme spans semesters one and two.
 In the first semester, you will explore the fundamental elements of the fashion business by covering the processes of fashion systems, sustainable and ethical approaches, fashion consumers and design thinking in management.
 The second semester will augment your fashion management underpinning by exploring retail and fashion marketing, data analysis, supply chain and creative research approaches.
-As you advance, the final semester will allow you to conduct a global fashion management major project, enabling you to showcase the sum total of all you have learnt over your studies.
+As you advance, the final semester will allow you to conduct a global fashion management major project, enabling you to showcase the culmination of all you have learnt over your studies.

 Course structure